How to protect property from foreclosure?

 The first are the truly reckless people who do not think in long-term financial terms.
 They don’t make savings, and any major (even if expected) expense surprises them – whether it’s buying a new fridge, Christmas, or an outstanding utility bill.
 They then deal with these “unexpected” needs by borrowing, even for things that disappear before they make the first payment.
 Not surprisingly, with such an approach, the proverbial ear will be ripped off one day and all the payments cannot be met at once.

 The second group is made up of people who take a much more responsible approach to life, but some tragedy or problems in life cause the finances to fall through.
-They may be single parents whose other parent is not paying child support and childcare does not allow them to work full time, but they may also be entrepreneurs whose business plan has failed, whether through poor judgement or, for example, due to a covid, a natural disaster, a war in the country in which they are doing business or other external circumstances.
+They may be single parents whose other parent is not paying child support and childcare does not allow them to work full time, but they may also be entrepreneurs whose business plan has failed, whether through poor judgment or, for example, due to a covid, a natural disaster, a war in the country in which they are doing business, or other external circumstances.

 The third group, which is fortunately in the minority, may be those who have all their financial affairs in order…except for some forgotten debt from the past that may have grown to enormous proportions.
 If they have moved to do so , not reporting their change of residence to the proper places, they may suddenly be surprised by a bailiff at their door without having suspected anything until now.
 This is how some debtors describe the situation.
 According to the bailiffs themselves, this category falls more into the category of urban legends, as it is not usually the case that someone had no idea that they owed money or that enforcement proceedings had been initiated against them.